Here’s a bone of contention I’ve been meaning to address for many years.

 Hmm…..makes one wonder how those less fortunate ones- who once relied on the now defunct EP- acquired this release…..

 Ah….but, what is this?
 In some distant lands, “Back In The USSR / Don’t Pass Me By” and “Ob la Di, Ob la Da / While My Guitar Gently Weeps” were released as separate singles.
 Isn’t that peachy?
-Well, not so much for us Yankees as there were no singles pulled from the album.
+Well, not so much for us Yankees as Capitol didn't pull any singles from the album.
 Imagine that.
 Aw, shucks……

 ….and just for the hell of it, I’d thought I’d add this: